State Requirements

 Applicant Can

-• Submit Adjuster for individuals electronically.
+• Submit initial license for individual Adjusters electronically.

-• Submit Adjuster Designated Home State (ADHS) electronically.
+• Submit Adjuster Designated Home State (ADHS) electronically (exception: Public Adjuster).

 • Print licenses electronically.